oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_daal4py_DistributedLinearRegression/README.md

 `mpirun -n 4 python ./IntelPython_daal4py_Distributed_LinearRegression.py`

-The output of the script will be saved in the included models and results directories.
+The output of the script will be saved in the included models and result directories.

-_Note: This code samples focuses on how to use daal4py to do distributed ML computations on chunks of data.
-The `mpirun` command above will only run on single local node.
-In order to launch on a cluster, you will need to create a host file on the master node among other steps.
+_Note: This code samples focus on using daal4py to do distributed ML computations on chunks of data.
+The `mpirun` command above will only run on a single local node.
+To launch on a cluster, you will need to create a host file on the master node, among other steps.
 The **TensorFlow_Multinode_Training_with_Horovod** code sample explains this process well._

 ##### Expected Printed Output (with similar numbers, printed 4 times):
 ```